Sperm whale: Diet

 Sperm whales usually dive between 300 and 800 m, and sometimes 1 to 2 km, in search of food.
 Such dives can last more than an hour.
 They feed on several species, notably the giant squid, but also the colossal squid, octopuses, and fish such as demersal rays and sharks, but their diet is mainly medium-sized squid.
+Sperm whales may also possibly prey upon swordfish on rare occasions.
 Some prey may be taken accidentally while eating other items.
 Most of what is known about deep-sea squid has been learned from specimens in captured sperm whale stomachs, although more recent studies analysed faeces.

 One study, carried out around the Galápagos, found that squid from the genera Histioteuthis (62%), Ancistrocheirus (16%), and Octopoteuthis (7%) weighing between 12 and 650 g were the most commonly taken.
 Battles between sperm whales and giant squid or colossal squid have never been observed by humans; however, white scars are believed to be caused by the large squid.
 One study published in 2010 collected evidence that suggests that female sperm whales may collaborate when hunting Humboldt squid.
 Tagging studies have shown that sperm whales hunt upside down at the bottom of their deep dives.
 It is suggested that the whales can see the squid silhouetted above them against the dim surface light.

 An older study, examining whales captured by the New Zealand whaling fleet in the Cook Strait region, found a 1.69:1 ratio of squid to fish by weight.
 Sperm whales sometimes take sablefish and toothfish from long lines.
 Long-line fishing operations in the Gulf of Alaska complain that sperm whales take advantage of their fishing operations to eat desirable species straight off the line, sparing the whales the need to hunt.
 However, the amount of fish taken is very little compared to what the sperm whale needs per day.
 Video footage has been captured of a large male sperm whale "bouncing" a long line, to gain the fish.
 Sperm whales are believed to prey on the megamouth shark, a rare and large deep-sea species discovered in the 1970s.
 In one case, three sperm whales were observed attacking or playing with a megamouth.

 Sperm whales have also been noted to feed on bioluminescent pyrosomes such as Pyrosoma atlanticum.
 It is thought that the foraging strategy of sperm whales for bioluminescent squids may also explain the presence of these light-emitting pyrosomes in the diet of the sperm whale.